Smoked Pellet Grill Brisket

 • Trim the brisket making sure to get rid of any of the hard fat.
 Remove most of the fat from the top side and on the fat side.
 Trim the fat from the point and leave a quarter inch under the flat.

-• Season your brisket on all sides liberally with rub.
+• Combine rub ingredients and mix well.
+Season your brisket on all sides liberally with rub.

 • Set your smoker to 180-190°F.